-Since the launch of the Chuwi Hi9 Plus LTE he has spoken a lot about himself thanks to a decidedly competitive price in relation to his technical specifications.
-In addition to this, the new Chinese company device is also available in the variant 2-in-1, which includes one magnetic keyboard it's a stylus pen.
-Fortunately we have had the opportunity to try it for several weeks and we are ready to tell you about the experience of use in our review!
+Since the launch of the Chuwi Hi9 Plus LTE it has made a lot of headlines thanks to a decidedly competitive price in relation to its technical specifications.
+Apart from this, the new device from the Chinese company is also available in the variant 2-in-1, which includes one magnetic keyboard and stylus pen.
+Fortunately we had the opportunity to try it for several weeks and we are ready to tell you about the experience of use in our review!

 Chuwi Hi9 Plus LTE Review

 The sales package is made of hardcover and is in full Chuwi style.
 Inside we find the following equipment:

 - wall power supply with European plug and 5V = 2A output;

 - USB data transfer cable - USB Type-C.

 The keyboard and the stylus are not included in the package because they usually need to be purchased separately.
 However, these can also be sold together as "2-in-1 package".

 Construction and design